bensonwillie1/Cpp-Python/README.md

-# F1Tenth Autonomous Driving - Senior Project
+# F1Tenth Autonomous Car - Senior Project

 This repository contains the software and configuration files for our F1Tenth senior design project.
 The system enables an F1Tenth-scale autonomous car to map its environment, record waypoints, and drive autonomously using SLAM and waypoint following.